Sforza Castle in Milan

 After we’ve got our brand new Nissan Qashqai, we wanted to go on an inauguration ride.
 Well, we live in Germany, and hence wanted to go somewhere where the food is great…

-Milan turned out to be an excellent choice: First of, it’s in Italy, so yes, the food is delicious.
+Milan turned out to be an excellent choice: First of, it’s in Italy, so yes, the food is excellent.
 Second, it’s famous for its last supper, indicating there must be good food there.
 Third, it’s just 400Km to the south.
 And fourth, you would never have guessed it:

 There’s a castle in Milan!
 Sforza Castle.